-State Details Host is powered Module is powered USB interface active Radio enabled Normal (Default state) Module is active Default state when VCC is first applied in the absence of W_DISABLE_N control Module is capable of placing/receiving calls, or establishing data connections on the wireless network Current consumption is affected by several factors, including: Radio band being used Transmit power Receive gain settings Data rate Number of active Tx time slots 4 4 4 4 Low power ('Airplane mode') Module is active Module enters this state: Under host interface control: Host issues AT+CFUN=0 ([1] AT Command Set for User Equipment (UE) (Release 6) (Doc# 3GPP TS 27.007))), or Host issues AT!PCOFFEN=0 (configures the modem to enter low power mode when W_DISABLE_N is asserted), and then asserts W_DISABLE_N Automatically, when critical temperature or voltage trigger limits have been reached 4 4 4 8 Sleep Normal state of module between calls or data connections Module cycles between wake (polling the network) and sleep, at network provider-determined interval.
-4 4 8a 8 Disconnected Host power source is disconnected from the module and all voltages associated with the module are at 0 V. 8 8 8 ^b 8 a.
+State Details Host is powered USB interface active Radio enabled Normal (Default state) Module is active Default state.
+Occurs when VCC is first applied, Full_Card_Power_Off# is deasserted (pulled high), and W_DISABLE# is deasserted Module is capable of placing/receiving calls, or establishing data connections on the wireless network Current consumption is affected by several factors, including: Radio band being used Transmit power Receive gain settings Data rate 4 4 4 Low power ('Airplane mode') Module is active Module enters this state: Under host interface control: Host issues AT+CFUN=0 ([1] AT Command Set for User Equipment (UE) (Release 6) (Doc# 3GPP TS 27.007))), or Host asserts W_DISABLE#, after AT!PCOFFEN=0 has been issued.
+Automatically, when critical temperature or voltage trigger limits have been reached)) 4 4 8 Sleep Normal state of module between calls or data connections Module cycles between wake (polling the network) and sleep, at network provider-determined interval.
+4 8a 8 Off Host keeps module powered off by asserting Full_Card_Power_Off# (signal pulled low or left floating) Module draws minimal current See Full_Card_Power_Off# and RESET# on page 30 for more information.
+4 8 a 8 Disconnected Host power source is disconnected from the module and all voltages associated with the module are at 0 V. 8 8 ^b 8 a.
 USB interface is suspendedb.
 USB interface is disconnected